digifoxlk/break-of-tribe-invite-personalizer/README.md

 ## Notes

 - The invitation background is rendered on a canvas using embedded image data.
+- Guest names use the `Poppins` font in both preview and exported files.
 - PDF export is implemented using a local `jsPDF` library.
 - The app is designed for desktop and mobile browsers.